volodymyrhudyma/blog/content/blog/2020-05-02-understanding-this-in-javascript.md

 How do you know what `this` refers to?
 It's simple, take a look at the following rules:

-* By default it refers to the global object.
-If you execute code in browser, it will be equal to `window`:
+* By default, it refers to the global object.
+If you execute code in a browser, it will be equal to `window`:

 ```javascript
 console.log(this); // Prints "Window"